top of page

 The Chosen Season 5 Episode 1: Bible Study & Discussion Guide (Exploring The Chosen with Small Groups & Youth)

-Episode 1 of The Chosen Season 5 is set to pick up where Season 4 left off: with Jesus’ triumphal entry into Jerusalem on Palm Sunday.
+Episode 1 of The Chosen Season 5: Last Supper (Part 1) picks up where Season 4 left off: with Jesus’ triumphal entry into Jerusalem on Palm Sunday.
 All four gospel accounts describe this event, with only minor differences.
 This Bible Study and Discussion Guide contains questions that you can use to explore The Chosen Season 5, Episode 1 with your church community, Bible study, or youth ministry.
-You can also find my review and analysis of The Chosen Season 5 Episode 1 here and Episode 2 here.
-Want a little additional background?
-Check out my video discussion of the Triumphal Entry in The Chosen & Scripture podcast series, or my analysis of the key biblical events and themes of Holy Week.

 Before Watching The Chosen Season 5 Episode 1: Review Questions